Case Study – Horizon Power

 To ensure a continuous electricity supply to all its customers – and to comply with regulatory requirements – the company is responsible for maintaining a large number of power transmission assets in very remote areas.

-To help it plan and perform maintenance more efficiently, the company deployed Affinity Fieldreach – offering more accurate, timely and granular insights into the condition of its assets.
+To help it plan and perform maintenance more efficiently, the company deployed Fieldreach – offering more accurate, timely and granular insights into the condition of its assets.

 Horizon Power aims to maximize the availability of its power assets (both Distribution and Transmission) and looked for a faster way to capture asset management data from its teams in the field.

-Horizon Power worked with AMT-SYBEX to deploy the Affinity Fieldreach solution.
+Horizon Power worked with AMT-SYBEX to deploy the Fieldreach solution.
 Today, the company transmits asset inspection data to its inspection and maintenance planning teams automatically – enabling faster decision-making.

 - Offers Horizon Power more accurate, timely and granular insights into the condition of its assets